diazoniclabs/iot-using-nodemcu/README.md

 4. Connect the NodeMCU, select the correct **Port**, and upload the sketch.

-Libraries used:

-1. DHT11
-2. Thingspeak -
-3. Adafruit_MQTT

-Adafruit Unified Sensor Library
+Note : This Adafruit Unified Sensor Library has to used if prompted